kuure/single-page-portfolio/README.md

 In this case, this file will be different for each **branch** in this repo with updated information on the steps performed.

+In GitHub, you can select each branch from a drop down menu to see the differences along the way.